 A Basic Robots.txt Example

 This is the robots.txt file I am currently using here on Design 2 SEO.
 It is a basic example to get started giving instruction to the crawlers.
-I decided to block the posts template pages as there is no SEO on these pages.
+I decided to block any URLs that are using the (question mark) query string that is only for the sites dynamic API's and search results.

 - Asterisk: * is treated as a wildcard and can represent any sequence of characters.